thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 - Double check you are using the correct firmware version.
 - Make sure you set the flight controller to DFU mode before trying to flash a new firmware.
 ### Some motors overheat
 If some motors are hotter than the others, it is possible that they are not calibrated properly.
-To calibrate them, download BL-Heli and follow:
+To calibrate them, download [BLHeli](https://github.com/blheli-configurator/blheli-configurator/releases) and follow:
 - Take the propellers off
 - Unplug the battery
 - Connect to the FC